gvwilson/sdxpy/src/oop/index.md

 ## Summary {: #oop-summary}

-We have only scratched the surface of what Python's object system provides.
+We have only scratched the surface of Python's object system.
 [%g multiple_inheritance "Multiple inheritance" %],
 [%g class_method "class methods" %],
 [%g static_method "static methods" %],
+and [%g monkey_patching "monkey patching" %]
+are powerful tools,
-and [%g monkey_patching "monkey patching" %] are all useful, but all can be understood in terms of dictionaries that contain references to properties, functions, and other dictionaries.
+but they can all be understood in terms of dictionaries that contain references to properties, functions, and other dictionaries.

 [% figure